uwarring82/AdvLab_Guide/Main.md

 ## What Tutors Commit To

 We accompany students through the learning phase.
 We do not do the work for them.
-We do not leave them alone with it.
+We do not leave students alone with it.

 We are teachers, and we are still learning.
 We have more experience than students, but we do not have all the answers.
 This is honest.